Mervyn Johns: Early life

-David Mervyn Johns was born on 18 February 1899 in Pembroke, Wales.
-He attended Llandovery College, an independent boarding school in South Wales, following the graduation of his brother Howard Johns, later rector of Pusey and Weston-on-the-Green.
+Johns was born in Pembroke, Wales.
+He attended Llandovery College, an independent boarding school in South Wales, following the graduation of his brother who was later rector of Pusey and Weston-on-the-Green.
 From 1913, he played cricket and rugby for the school's national teams.

 Upon leaving, he wanted to pursue a career in medicine and so attended Royal London Hospital, where he trained as a medical student.
 While there, he met concert pianist Alyce Steele-Wareham, who was studying at the Royal Academy of Music.
 She encouraged him to pursue a career in drama and so he enrolled at the Royal Academy of Dramatic Art.
 They married on 17 November 1922 in St Giles, London, and began touring with her family's theatre company.
 While touring South Africa on 23 October 1923, their only child, Glynis Johns was born.
 They returned to England a few weeks later and Johns re-enrolled at the Royal Academy of Dramatic Art, where he graduated in 1924 with a gold medal.

 Johns also served as a combat patrol pilot in the Royal Flying Corps and later in the Royal Air Force during the First World War.
 Of his time in the service, he declared "I don’t think there was a single moment when I was not scared to death".